Your Mini Basket

 Standing 24cm tall, 16cm wide and just over 12.5cm deep, this new model is certainly on the larger end of the scale as portable speakers go, yet it remains sleek in its appearance.

-Featuring a metal grille, a carry handle streamlined into its smooth cylindrical shape and a large rubberised non-slip base, the Sonos Move is handsomely rugged in its appearance.
+Featuring a hardened plastic grille, a carry handle streamlined into its smooth cylindrical shape and a large rubberised non-slip base, the Sonos Move is handsomely rugged in its appearance.

 If you are interested in the Move, you will be pleased to know that it has been designed to withstand the varied and sometimes harsh operating environments in which it can operate.